Stacktical/stacktical.github.io/_posts/2022-07-08-stacktical-dsla-protocol-solana-port-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 We're porting DSLA to Solana and looking to kickstart a decentralized team to make it a happen!
 Solana will be the seventh network and developer ecosystem that DSLA is available on, and marks the first ***non-EVM*** implementation of DSLA.

 Work is underway and the Solana repo is now public on [Github](https://github.com/Stacktical/stacktical-dsla-contracts-solana), so go check it out!
+Also feel free to hop into our [Discord](https://discord.gg/2XhwdRjFnn) server and start chatting about the Solana Port on our shiny new `solana-port` channel.

 Audits are being wrapped for DSLA v2.0 right now, which means that the Solana port will start out of the gate with all the added functionality in v2.0.